MobProgramming/MobTimer.Python/README.md

 - Screen will be blocked when timer runs out
 - Switch the person at the keyboard to the new driver
 - Repeat
-- To stop timer mid session open the exe again
+- To stop timer mid-session, open the exe again

 ## Random Tips
 Tips are maintained in the Tips folder.
 A random file is selected and a random line from the random file is displayed.
 To add or remove tips simply add or remove files and lines from files.